Booking Cheap Flights

 iVisa.
 You can use this site to find out what visa you need for anywhere in the world.
 If you’re coming in India less than 60 days you can get an e-visa from the government, but I have had readers e-mail that it has declined their cards or had other errors. iVisa charges an admin fee, but does all the work for you and allows you to submit it way ahead of time, which the government one doesn’t allow.
 It’s your buffer so you don’t deal directly with the government site and they assure your documents are all sorted.

 Insider’s Guide to Goa.
 I wrote this 170-page ebook with ALL my tips on Goa.
 This is the real deal; a local telling you all the best and secret places that never make it into blogs or Lonely Planet guides.
 If you’re coming to Goa, it’s a must.
-There is a 30% discount code on the book in my Facebook group.

 G Adventures.
 This is the only international company I recommend to readers who email with questions about joining group tours.
 They do tours all over the world, and the ones in India are great for people not ready to travel alone.
 Here are the exact tours I recommend in India through G Adventures.